-There are a couple of reasons that there can be a difference in the two terms though, and both reasons are something to consider when trying to find out the best way to describe vocal talent.
+There are a couple of reasons that there can be a difference between the two terms, though, and both reasons are something to consider when trying to find out the best way to describe vocal talent.

 Related Post: Read About The Difference Between A Singer And A Musician

-In some situations, one might prefer to call themselves a vocalist instead of a singer.
+One might prefer to call themselves a vocalist instead of a singer in some situations.
 The connotation that comes along with the word vocalist gives it a feeling of being an advanced level of singing.
-Anyone can have a nice voice and be a singer, but you have to be really good to be considered a vocalist.
-A vocalist seems like a good way to explain a singer that can "saaang".
+Anyone can have a pleasant voice and be a singer, but you have to be really good to be considered a vocalist.
+A vocalist seems like a good way to explain a singer that can "saaang."

-One reason the term vocalist feels advanced is that it is often used in the classical musical realm, where singers are formally trained and exposed to knowledge from voice teachers, music history professors, and music theory professors.
+The term vocalist feels advanced because it is often used in the classical musical realm, where singers are formally trained and exposed to knowledge from voice teachers, music history professors, and music theory professors.

 Singers are also often called vocalists when they have a lot of success and awards backing up their claim to talent.
 You would likely call a local artist a singer, while on the other hand calling a big-time singer like Jennifer Hudson a vocalist because of her powerhouse vocals and her status.